fangchih/gmail-draft-merger/README.md

 have the Google APIs Client Library for Python installed; the fastest way of doing this is to use `pip install -U google-api-python-client` (or with `pip3` if you have both Python 2 and 3 on your computer).

-$$This sample app requires you to create a `email draft` to serve as the letter template with variable placeholders.
+This sample app requires you to create a `email draft` to serve as the letter template with variable placeholders.

 Here's one [sample letter template](https://docs.google.com/document/d/1NHszIebuBSvgePFNH9m7BlMu3B2GUS4dQ4njwXwe6vw/edit) to